 ACH credits are widely used for different business purposes, including:

 - Direct deposit of payroll and government benefits

 - Recurring bill payments

 - B2B or business-to-business transactions

-Different from other payment methods, such as wire transfers or paper checks, ACH credits are processed electronically–which means they are faster, more efficient, and less expensive.
+Different from other payment methods, such as paper checks, ACH credits are processed electronically–which means they are faster, more efficient, and less expensive.

 The destination account receives the funds within a timeframe of several hours to a few working days, and the individual initiating the ACH credit transaction only requires the recipient’s name, banking details, routing number, and account number.